DIRACGrid/DIRAC/docs/source/AdministratorGuide/Configuration/ConfReference/Systems/Framework/Databases/index.rst

 Systems / Framework / <INSTANCE> / Databases - Sub-subsection
 ===============================================================

-Databases used by DataManagement System.
+Databases used by Framework System.
 Note that each database is a separate subsection.

 +--------------------------------+----------------------------------------------+----------------------+
 | **Name**                       | **Description**                              | **Example**          |